The Economics of Direct Primary Care: Why the Numbers Work

 • Overhead is sky-high because of billing staff, coding, and claims management.

-• To cover costs, you’re pressured to cram in as many visits as possible — leaving you burnt out and patients dissatisfied.
+• To cover costs, you’re pressured to cram in as many visits as possible.
+That leaves you burnt out and patients dissatisfied.

 You don’t control your revenue.
 Insurance companies do.